Celebrating 61 years!

-Blackburn Calisthenics College was established in 1963 and is celebrating its 57th year in 2019.
-We are a Principal run club with Minna Johnson being the founder and Principal of the club for it's 57 years.
-Minna's daughters, Carol, Robyn and Sue are head coaches and supported by a large group of talented coaches and assistants all trained by the club.
+Blackburn Calisthenics College was established in 1963 and is celebrating its 61st year in 2023.
+We are a Principal run club with with our founder Minna Johnson along with her 3 daughters.
+Carol, Robyn and Sue are also head coaches and supported by a large group of talented coaches and assistants all trained by the club.

 We pride ourselves in the quality of coaching provided to all our pupils and have a ratio of coaches to pupils of at least 1:4 in Tots and Tinies and 1:6 in Sub-Juniors and Juniors.
 We have Level 1 Coaches teaching all our teams, providing excellent technique to all our girls.
 We welcome new pupils to calisthenics and those with previous experience.
 Our coaches and programs will develop each individual to the best of their abilities in a fun and safe environment.

-Blackburn Calisthenics College is primarily a competitive club and generally competes at the Champ Reserve level.
+Blackburn Calisthenics College is primarily a competitive club and competes at the Cali Champ level (the highest in the State) from Tots to Seniors.
+Masters Red are Premier Divison and Masters Blue Division 1.
 We also offer a range of recreational and technique classes and cater for anyone wanting to participate in Calisthenics from our Tots at aged 3 right through to Masters aged 26 plus.

 To nurture this excitement and love of performing is what we, as coaches strive for.